The Best Equity ETFs

 These stock-focused exchange-traded funds all earn Gold ratings.

 A good place to start your screening process is with the Morningstar Analyst Rating.
-Funds that earn our top rating--Gold--are those that we think are most likely to outperform over a full market cycle.
+ETFs that earn our top rating—Gold—are those that we think are most likely to outperform over a full market cycle.

-Today, we’re taking a look at the top-rated stock-focused ETFs in three main asset-allocation buckets: U.S. large companies, U.S. mid-cap and small companies, and diversified international stocks.
+Today, we’re taking a look at the best stock-focused ETFs in three main asset-allocation categories: U.S. large company stocks, U.S. mid-cap and small company stocks, and international stocks.

 The funds in this group provide exposure to the stocks of large companies, making them fine anchors for an equity portfolio.
 But there are strategic differences among them.

-Some in the group--including iShares Core S&P 500 ETF (IVV) and Vanguard S&P 500 ETF (VOO)--track the S&P 500.
+Some ETFs in the group—including iShares Core S&P 500 ETF and Vanguard S&P 500 ETF—track the S&P 500.
 As a result, they provide access to large-cap stocks representing about 80% of the U.S. stock market.

-Others on the list--such as iShares Core S&P Total U.S. Stock Market ETF (ITOT), Schwab U.S. Broad Market ETF (SCHB), and Vanguard Total Stock Market ETF (VTI)--follow broader market indexes that include more stocks, some of which are smaller-cap names.
+Others on the list—such as iShares Core S&P Total U.S. Stock Market ETF, Schwab U.S. Broad Market ETF, and Vanguard Total Stock Market ETF—follow broader market indexes that include more stocks, some of which are smaller-cap names.
 While these funds also land in the large-blend Morningstar Category, they expose investors to a wider pool of stocks and market capitalizations.

-Still others on the list provide exposure to a subset of stocks.
-Vanguard High Dividend Yield ETF (VYM), for instance, exclusively focuses on dividend-paying stocks; its market-cap-weighted approach gives it a large-company bias.
-Moreover, some names on the list focus on growth stocks, while others explore value territory.
+Still other ETFs on the list provide exposure to a subset of stocks.
+Vanguard Dividend Appreciation ETF, for instance, exclusively focuses on dividend-paying stocks.
+Moreover, some names on the list focus on growth stocks, while others explore value stocks.

-You can find more highly rated ideas on our Morningstar Medalist ETFs list.
+You can find more top-rated ETFs on our Morningstar Medalist ETFs list.

-Mid- and small-cap funds certainly aren’t portfolio essentials, especially if you already own one of the broader market index ETFs from the large-blend category--if you do, you already have some mid- and small-cap exposure.
+Mid- and small-cap stocks certainly aren’t portfolio essentials, especially if you already own one of the broader market index ETFs from the large-blend category—if you do, you already have some mid- and small-cap stock exposure.

-However, if you have a large-stock-focused portfolio or if you’d like to boost your weighting in smaller names, you’ll find what you need among our Gold-rated ETFs in the mid- and small-cap categories.
+However, if you have a large-stock-focused portfolio or if you’d like to boost your weighting in small company stocks, you’ll find what you need among our Gold-rated ETFs in the mid- and small-cap categories.

-Some funds focus exclusively on mid-cap names, while others target smaller companies; in addition, some skew toward growth stocks, while others favor value names.
-Vanguard Extended Market ETF (VXF) covers all of the above.
+Some ETFs focus exclusively on mid-cap stocks, while others target smaller company stocks; in addition, some skew toward growth stocks, while others favor value stocks.

-You can find all of our highly rated ideas on our Medalist ETFs list.
+You can find more top rated ETFs on our Medalist ETFs list.

-Like mid- and small-cap funds, international-stock funds certainly aren’t must-owns.
-After all, from a risk-reduction standpoint, international stocks aren’t great diversifiers for a portfolio heavy in U.S. stocks.
-But remember that investment opportunities exist around the globe; many think it’s a mistake to limit your investments to U.S. shores.
+Like mid- and small-cap funds, international-stock ETFs certainly aren’t must-owns.
+After all, from a risk-reduction standpoint, international stocks aren’t great diversification tools for a portfolio heavy in U.S. stocks.
+But remember that investment opportunities exist around the globe; many think it’s a mistake to limit your investments to U.S. stocks.

-The Gold-rated funds here target stocks of varying sizes and styles across international markets.
-If none of these funds fits the bill for you, you can cull additional ideas from our Medalist ETFs list.
+The Gold-rated ETFs here target stocks of varying sizes and styles across international markets.
+If none of these ETFs fits the bill for you, you can find additional top rated ETFs on our Medalist ETFs list.